openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+### Delete files
+For delete files, just use the instance you created of the `omhStorageClient` and call method `deleteFile` sending as parameter the id of the file you want to delete.

 If you are configuring this step by step on the `code-starter` branch:
 1. Copy this snippet
 2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for create files`
+3. Search the comment `// Add here snippet for delete files`
 4. Paste there the snippet

-### Delete files
-For delete files, just use the instance you created of the `omhStorageClient` and call method `deleteFile` sending as parameter the id of the file you want to delete.

    ```kotlin
     val cancellable = omhStorageClient.deleteFile(fileId)